 Unfortunately, cooking with olive oil may not be the best idea to get the health benefits of olive oil Find out what type of olive oil is best for cooking and what type of olive oil is best for receiving the most health benefits of olive oil.

-Olive oil offers protection against heart disease by controlling your "LDL" bad cholesterol level while raising your "HDL" good cholesterol level.
+Oleic acid and extra virgin olive oil's antioxidants offer protection against heart disease by controlling your "LDL" bad cholesterol level while raising your "HDL" good cholesterol level.

-Cooking with olive oil past this temperature really starts to denature olive oil and you will lose most of the powerful anti-oxidants associated with this oil.
+Heating extra virgin olive oil will start to denature cold-pressed olive oils and they will lose most of the powerful anti-oxidants associated with the health benefits of olive oil.